kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/amp-with-remote-write.md

 arn:aws:eks:${AWS_REGION}:${YOUR_AWS_ACCOUNT_ID}:cluster/${YOUR_CLUSTER_NAME}
 ```

-#### Step 2: Run the following command to create new a Amazon Managed Service for Prometheus workspace
+2. Run the following command to create new a Amazon Managed Service for Prometheus workspace

 ```bash
 export AWS_REGION=<YOUR_AWS_REGION>
 aws amp create-workspace --alias kubecost-amp --region $AWS_REGION
 ```

 The Amazon Managed Service for Prometheus workspace should be created in a few seconds.

-Run the following command to get the workspace ID:
+3. Run the following command to get the workspace ID:

 {% code overflow="wrap" %}
 ```bash